Relevant Region Sampling Strategy with Adaptive Heuristic for Asymptotically Optimal Path Planning: Related Work

 The FMT* \cite{janson2015fast} introduces the thought of batch sampling into the robot motion planning field.
-The FMT* samples a batch of points and constructs the searching tree on this batch of samples.
-The asymptotic optimal of the FMT* is guaranteed when the size of the batch goes to infinity.
-The Batch Informed Trees (BIT*) \cite{gammell2015batch} \cite{gammell2020batch} method is developed based on the \emph{Informed} RRT*, besides, the BIT* absorbs the thoughts in the FMT* method \cite{janson2015fast} and the Lifelong Planning A* (LPA*) algorithm \cite{koenig2004lifelong}.
+The FMT* samples a batch of points and constructs the searching tree according to this batch of samples.
+The Batch Informed Trees (BIT*) \cite{gammell2015batch, gammell2020batch} method is developed based on the Informed RRT*, besides, the BIT* absorbs the thoughts in the FMT* method \cite{janson2015fast} and the Lifelong Planning A* (LPA*) algorithm \cite{koenig2004lifelong}.
 The Regionally Accelerated Batch Informed Trees (RABIT*) \cite{choudhury2016regionally} aims to solve the difficult-to-sample planning problem, like the narrow passage problem.
-The RABIT* uses the Covariant Hamiltonian Optimization for Motion Planning (CHOMP) method as its local optimizer, and the local optimizer will exploit the local information.
 The Fast-BIT* \cite{holston2017fast} modifies the edge queue and searches the initial solution more aggressively.
 The Greedy BIT* \cite{chen2021greedy} uses the greedy searching method to generate the initial solution faster and accelerate the convergence speed.
 But these greedy-based methods often fail to assist the searching procedure without an accurate heuristic estimation method.
 The Adaptively Informed Trees (AIT*) \cite{strub2020adaptively} and the Advanced BIT* (ABIT*) \cite{strub2020advanced} proposed by Strub and Gammell are developed based on the BIT* as well.
 The AIT* calculate a relatively accurate heuristic estimation with a lazy reverse-searching tree.
 The ABIT* proposes to utilize inflation and truncation to balance the exploitation and exploration in the increasingly complex Random Geometric Graph (RGG) \cite{penrose2003random}.
 Though the AIT* and the ABIT* achieve significant improvements, their sampling regions are not compact enough, and the sampling efficiency will be critically low in the complex environment.